-And because a lot of my readers are young millennials looking for ways to save money and make money, I have a guest post today written by Andee S. who would love to share some easy ways for millennials to make extra money!
+And because a lot of my readers are young millennials looking for ways to save money and make money, I have Andee S. here who would love to share some easy ways for millennials to make extra money!

 I hope you all enjoy this post! 🙂

 You can take it away, Andee!